-The phrase “eating disorder” is used in reference to a number of different types of eating problems.
-Some of the more common and easily recognized of these disorders are anorexia nervosa, bulimia nervosa, and compulsive overeating or binge eating.
+The phrase “eating disorder” refers to several different types of conditions.
+Some of the more common and easily recognizable are anorexia nervosa, bulimia nervosa, and compulsive overeating or binge eating.

 - Binge Eating Disorder Causes and Prevention